Disappearance of Brian Shaffer: Investigation

 The search began to fan out from the Ugly Tuna Saloona, with officers, sometimes accompanied by police dogs, looking closely in the street, inspecting dumpsters and other waste containers, and asking residents if they had seen Shaffer.
 Flyers bearing his picture, showing a tattoo on his upper right arm of a stick figure logo from the cover artwork for the single of "Alive" by Pearl Jam, one of his favorite bands, and noting a distinctive fleck in one of his irises, were posted widely.
 Police even persuaded the city of Columbus to let them into the sewer system and search there.
 No useful information was uncovered.
 At Shaffer's apartment on King Avenue, six blocks from the bar, his car was still parked outside.
 Inside, nothing appeared amiss.

-After searching miles away from the Ugly Tuna Saloona in every direction, police began to consider other possibilities besides an accident or foul play.
+After searching miles away from the Ugly Tuna Saloona in every direction, police began considering other possibilities besides an accident or foul play.
 Since Shaffer's mother had recently died, it was speculated he had gone away temporarily to grieve in solitude.
-Yet, his disappearance proved permanent.
+Yet his disappearance proved permanent.
 No evident reasons appeared for him voluntarily disappearing.

 Those who had seen Shaffer that evening, including his father, were asked to take lie detector tests.
-He and Reed passed theirs, as did reportedly all the others, while Florence refused.
+He and Reed passed theirs, as did all the others, while Florence refused.
 The two women Brian had last been seen talking to were later identified; they said in 2009 that they had never been asked to take one themselves.